 The best Thai restaurant in New York.
 As someone who has lived in Thailand, I have very high standards, and this exceeds them all.
 If you only eat at one Thai place, make it this place.

 Prosperity Dumplings (46 Eldridge St)

-Located in Chinatown, this is another amazing dumpling place.
-The pork dumplings come fried or steamed, and there’s a nearby park where you can sit if this tiny place is full.
+Located in Chinatown, this is another fantastic dumpling place.
+The pork dumplings come fried or steamed, and there’s a nearby park where you can sit in this tiny place is full.
 And if you want more for later?
 You can buy 50 frozen dumplings for $8!

 John’s on Bleecker (278 Bleecker St)

 Pizza in New York is an institution, and I admit I’m no pizza guru.
-To me, it’s either bad, good, or really good.
+To me, it’s either wrong, right, or right.
 I can’t make those fine pizza distinctions like some New Yorkers can.
-I qualify John’s as really good.
-The thin-style pizza comes in huge portions big enough to serve three.
+I qualify John’s as excellent.
+The thin-style pizza comes in huge portions significant enough to serve three.
 Service is quick, but expect to wait for a table during dinner.